sudheermuthyala/EKS/03-Kubernets-Fundamentals/02-ReplicaSet/README.md

 Introduction to ReplicaSets
 - What are ReplicaSets?
     - A ReplicaSet’s purpose is to maintain a stable set of replica Pods running at any given time.
+    - If our application crashes (any pod dies), replicaset will recreate the pod immediately to ensure the configured number of pods running at any given time.

 - What is the advantage of using ReplicaSets?
     - High Availability or Reliability